Skip to main content

 Biographical Note: Annie Christitch

-Annie Christitch was born in Belgrade in 1885, the daughter of Colonel L. N. Christitch and Elizabeth O'Brien Christitch.
+Annie Christitch was born in Belgrade in 1885, the daughter of Colonel L. N. Christitch and Elizabeth (O'Brien) Christitch.
 Her grandfather was the Prime Minister who helped form the young Serbian kingdom.
 Annie, her brother Nikola, and her sister Janie received most of their early education from their mother.
 Annie later received her B. A. at London University and attained fluency in English, French, Italian, German, Serb, Croat, Russian, and Gaelic.
 She served as lady-in-waiting to Queen Marie of Yugoslavia, and she and her brother accompanied the Duke of York (later King George VI) to Belgrade for the baptism of the Crown Prince Peter.

 During the First World War, Annie Christitch worked with her mother as a nurse in Serbia and supervised several military hospitals.
 It is at this time that she and her mother were held prisoners.
 Christitch gave lectures in England in order to raise funds for medical supplies.
 She ran a soup kitchen for the Red Cross.

 Annie Christitch worked for many years for the Daily Express and was one of the first women reporters to fly in an airplane.
 She was a founding member of the Catholic Women's Suffrage Society, which later became St. Jone's Alliance.
 In 1919, Pope Benedict XV gave her his blessing on the women's franchise movement.
-For the International Council of Women, she served as the Convener for the Press Committee from 1838 to 1947.
+For the International Council of Women (ICW), she served as the Convener for the Press Committee from 1838 to 1947.
 The committee acted as a liaison between ICW and the Press Committees of National Councils.

 She received the Order of the Serbian White Eagle and the Order of St. Sava.
 She was also decorated by The Yugoslavian Red Cross and the Czechoslovak White Lion.